geowurster/gj2ascii/README.rst

 Caveats
 =======

+The aspect ration of a character on the commandline is not equal so there is some vertical distortion.

-Relies on [Fiona](http://toblerity.org/fiona/) for reading vector data, so reading delimited JSON or JSON from a file or `stdin` is not yet supported.
+Relies on [Fiona](http://toblerity.org/fiona/) for reading vector data, so reading delimited JSON or JSON from a file or ``stdin`` is not yet supported.
+It would be extra slick if this could take the output from ``fio cat``.

 Installing